c-bata/goptuna/README.md

 **Supported algorithms:**

-Goptuna supports following state-of-the-art algorithms.
+Goptuna supports varoius state-of-the-art algorithms.
 These algorithms are written in pure Go with a few dependencies and continuously benchmarked on GitHub Actions.

 * Random search